-The three types of continuous scrambling have different $\Delta$ SOP rate distributions and are useful for different applications.
+The different types of continuous scrambling have different ΔSOP rate distributions and are useful for different applications.
 As mentioned earlier, the Rayleigh distribution shown in Figure 15(a) most resembles the natural statistics in real fiber, and is therefore useful for emulation of fiber SOP variation.
-The $\Delta$ SOP rate distribution for Triangle scrambling is more uniform than the Rayleigh distribution, and is therefore more suitable for averaging out polarization effects, although the distribution is slightly input SOP dependent.
-Figure 15(b) shows the input-SOP-averaged $\Delta$ SOP rate distribution for triangle scrambling.
-The tornado scrambling rate distribution, shown in Figure 15(c), is concentrated at the high end of the rate distribution, providing a high, nearly uniform rate of SOP variation for stress testing polarization tracking performance.
+The ΔSOP rate distribution for Triangle scrambling is more uniform than the Rayleigh distribution, and is therefore more suitable for averaging out polarization effects, although the distribution is slightly input SOP dependent.
+Figure 15(b) shows the input-SOP-averaged ΔSOP rate distribution for triangle scrambling.

-While the Rayleigh distribution always has the same shape, the $\Delta SOP$ rate distributions for Triangle and Tornado mode scrambling are somewhat input polarization dependent.
+While the Rayleigh distribution always has the same shape, the Δ SOP rate distributions for Triangle and Tornado mode scrambling are somewhat input polarization dependent.

 Figure 15 SOP variation rate distributions of (a) Rayleigh, (b) Triangle, and (c) Tornado scrambling.
+The Rayleigh distribution is input polarization independent.
+The Triangle distribution pictured is input polarization averaged.
+Best and worst-case distributions (depending on input polarization) are provided for Tornado scrambling.